Theme API Reference

 Endpoint / actionFieldsEffect

-POST /account action=update_subscription_addresssubscription_id, name, address_line1, address_line2, city, state, zip, countryUpdates the shipping address and re-prices shipping + tax for future renewals (fires shipping.calculate + tax.calculate).
+POST /account/subscriptions action=update_subscription_addresssubscription_id, name, address_line1, address_line2, city, state, zip, countryUpdates the shipping address and re-prices shipping + tax for future renewals (fires shipping.calculate + tax.calculate).

 POST /subscription-paysubscription_idMints a payable renewal invoice and redirects to it (pay / update card).